 When and where does camp take place?

-The dates and location for the 2013 camp are June 23-29 at the Pathfinder Ranch campsite.
+The dates and location for the 2014 camp are June 21-28 at the Location to be announced campsite.
 Transportation to and from the campsite will be provided.

 How does a typical day of camp operate?